rancherfederal/carbide-docs/docs/registry-docs/downloading-images.md

 This page will walk you through locally downloading our secured images from our hardened registry, as well as packaging them to move over an airgap into your registry.

+> This demonstration will be using `hauler`, but any tool with the ability to push/pull an oci image will be adequate.

-If you're hauling images into a connected registry, check the documentation [here](copying-images.md).
+If you're copying images into a connected registry, check the documentation [here](copying-images.md).

 ## Downloading Secured Images